 I had people over to the house to watch the Rumble on the Rails, the dual meet between the United States and Iran.
 Each of them are far from being wrestling aficionados, actually two of the three had never watched a match before.

 ST. PETERSBURG, Russia — As the man leading wrestling’s charge to preserve its Olympic status, Nenad Lalovic believes he’s done what it takes.

 In a brief media release this week, the International Olympic Committee (IOC) shed a little more light on the announcement in St Petersburg next week of the final shortlist of sports bidding to make the 2020 Olympic Games.

 I have to say watching this Olympic level challenge play out has been fascinating.
 It’s been a blend of emotional roller coaster meets tilt-a-whirl.
 I read one email and it suggests everything is a done deal and we’re back.
 The next has my head spinning, where a complete overhaul of FILA and USAWrestling is being suggested… Read More »

 I Vote For Squash!?
 Wow, I mean wow . . . here’s a video EVERYONE should watch.
 It’s Squash’s prelude to being accepted into the Olympic Games and one of wrestling’s main competitors.

 Here is a letter that Chuck Harman just had delivered to each member of the IOC Board and allowed me to see in advance of it being sent.
 Chuck is right on the money, it’s a must read!

 A Comedy of Errors As soon as the news broke of our departure from the Olympics, FILA responded with an 11 to 10 vote of no confidence regarding Martinetti’s ability to govern.
 The vote was actually baffling.

+How We Got Here?
 It’s often said, “It’s wiser to whisper advice from cover than risk doing it while walking point.”
 Although I understand the benefits of whispering, there is simply too much riding on the sport’s current issues to remain silent.